nuwuxian/rl_attack/README.md

 # rl_attack
-We implement the code both for RNN and MLP victim policy with interpretation
+We implement the code both for RNN and MLP victim policy with attention mechanism.

 ## Dependencies